 Angelman syndrome is the result of the loss of function of a single gene on the 15th chromosome.
 Charlie actually has the gene in her, but it is muted.
 That muted gene keeps her from being able to do simple tasks as easily as others.
-Pointing, clapping her hands, drinking from a straw, and standing up independently are all tasks that Charlie is taking longer to learn.
+Pointing, clapping her hands, drinking from a straw, and standing up independently are all tasks that Charlie took longer to learn.
 Charlie’s inability to speak is due to a motor dysfunction, not a cognitive dysfunction.

 Intensive therapies can significantly improve functional skills in children with AS.
 Charlie is currently receiving speech, feeding, occupational, physical, and ABA therapy.
 Charlie has shown amazing progress thanks to her incredible team and has started using a talker to help her communicate.
 We are so proud of the hard work Charlie has put in and we are forever grateful for our village!

 To know Charlie is to love her.
 While she is a perfect little girl just the way she is, a lifetime of being non-verbal is going to be a big challenge.
 There are several therapeutics in the beginning stages of clinical trials that have shown results helping "angels" (children with AS) communicate.
 You can literally change our daughters life with your support, and by supporting our efforts to fundraise for FAST.

 Thank you for taking the time to learn about Angelman syndrome, and our beautiful baby girl.
 We thank you for being a part of our life!